 While the hotel industry is stepping in the right direction, those should be cautious of taking two steps forward and one step back.

 Undoubtedly, the current landscape of the hotel industry is shifting.
-Hoteliers must recognize the powerful impact both AI and blockchain will have, and be able to leverage these new opportunities to improve their overall guest understanding and experience.
+Hoteliers must recognize the powerful impact AI will have, and be able to leverage these new opportunities to improve their overall guest understanding and experience.